 RESPONSE: Several observations are in order:

-Second, the Temple police and tried (and failed) to apprehend Jesus before.
+Second, the Temple police had tried (and failed) to apprehend Jesus before.
 John had already mentioned that the Temple police hadn’t been able to arrest Jesus (Jn.
 7:32, 45-47).
-Perhaps they called in the reinforcements.
+It appears that they finally called in the reinforcements.

-Third, if Jesus really was a miracle worker, then this would account for the battalion of Romans.
-These people were not modern day atheists, who wouldn’t be afraid of miracle workers.
+Third, if Jesus really was a miracle worker, then this would account for the battalion.
+These people were not modern-day atheists.
 These were first-century believers in the supernatural (i.e. pagan Romans or monotheistic Jews).
 Thus, hearing of Jesus’ miraculous reputation, they might have feared that he would be very difficult to arrest.
 This would make sense of verse 6, which states, “When [Jesus] said to them, ‘I am He,’ they drew back and fell to the ground.”
 Apparently, even the Roman soldiers were scared of arresting Jesus.
-In fact, they had good grounds to be scared!
+In fact, they had good grounds to be scared.
 If Jesus had wanted to, he could’ve easily conquered this battalion (Mt.
 26:53).